 - Once the market closes, a position is held and carried over to the following day

-A very important aspect to understand regarding CFDs is that of margins.
-We have already mentioned leverage and “marginalization”.
+A very important aspect to understand about CFDs is margin.
+We have already mentioned leverage and “margining”.
 Below we provide an example so that we can understand its operation in the best possible way.

 First of all, we need to distinguish between the two types of margins present in CFD trading: